Algebraic K-Theory of infinity-Operads: Higher K -groups of dendroidal sets

 \begin{example} Let $\mathcal{E}_\infty$ in $\dSet$ be a cofibrant resolution of the point $* \in \dSet$.
 This is the dendroidal version of an $E_\infty$-operad.
 Then we have $K_n(\mathcal{E}_\infty) \cong K_n(*) \cong 0$ for all $n$.

-There are also versions $\mathcal{E}_k$ of the little $k$-disk operads in dendroidal sets.
+There are also dendroidal versions $\mathcal{E}_k$ of the little $k$-disks operad.
 One can show that we also have $K_n(\mathcal{E}_k) \cong 0$ for all $n$.
 We will not do this here, since it is most easily deduced using monoidal properties of $K$-theory which will be investigated elsewhere. \end{example}

 \begin{proposition} Let $D = \indlim~ D_i$ be a filtered colimit of dendroidal sets $D_i$.
 Then we have